hackerbay/interview/software-full-stack.md

 - If you're a student, tech competitions you were a  part of (eg: Imagine Cup, ICPC, Google Summer of Code, etc.)
 - Bonus: Links to open source work you've been working on.

+**Before you begin:**
+- Join slack community listed on https://github.com/oneuptime/oneuptime
+- If you have any questions, you can ping @simlarsen

 **Round 1: NodeJS**
  - Our interview process is quite unique.
 It tells us how you'll be working with us in the real-world situation and as a part of the team.
  - Please email us your GitHub username at interviews@hackerbay.io and ask for it to be a part of https://github.com/oneuptime/ organization.